 Harald’s research interests are centered around personal responsibility for health, public health ethics and fairness in resource allocation.
 In his Ph.D.
 Thesis, Just Health Responsibility, he developed a framework to decide on the fairness of policies that seek to promote personal responsibility, especially through rewards or penalties.
 A number of publications and current projects apply, test and refine this framework, combining conceptual analysis and empirical research.
 His work has been covered, among others, by the Congressional Quarterly, Los Angeles Times, New York Times, Newsweek, MSNBC TV, and Reuters.

 Harald did his Ph.D. at the London School of Economics and Political Science’s LSE Health.
 He previously studied Philosophy at the Universities of Bremen, Oxford and Münster.
 Before coming to Penn he was a Commonwealth Fund Harkness Fellow in Health Care Policy and Practice at the Harvard School of Public Health, and for seven years served as an Assistant Director of the UK’s Nuffield Council on Bioethics in London.

-He is a Research Associate at the Center for Health Incentives and Behavioral Economics at Penn, a member of the International Society on Priorities in Health Care, and a member of UNESCO’s Ethics Task Force, and Chair/Spokesperson of the Ethics Section of the German Network for Evidence Based Medicine (DNEbM).
+He is a Research Associate at the Center for Health Incentives and Behavioral Economics at Penn, a member of the International Society on Priorities in Health Care, and a member of UNESCO’s Ethics Task Force.
 The overall goal of his research is to combine robust conceptual and empirical work to contribute to more evidence-based, equitable and efficient health care policy and practice.

 2013.
 "Carrots, Sticks and False Carrots: How high should weight control wellness incentives be?
 Findings from a population-level experiment."
 Frontiers in Public Health Services and Systems Research, Vol. 2, Issue 1, Article 2. [open access]